Tractatus Logico-Philosophicus: Philosophical

 Casimir Lewy wrote that "I do not find...any evidence in Mind that the book had much direct influence on the development of philosophy in England during the period that I am reviewing [1976]", with the exception of Frank Ramsey's paper on universals.
 This is in contrast to Wittgenstein's latter philosophy, "with the later philosophy of Wittgenstein the story is very different".

 In a 1999 poll of philosophers by the journal Philosophical Forum, the Tractatus came in fourth in response to the prompt to name the five most important books in 20th century philosophy.

 Artistic

 The Tractatus was the theme of a 1992 film by the Hungarian filmmaker Péter Forgács.
 The 32-minute production, named Wittgenstein Tractatus, features citations from the Tractatus and other works by Wittgenstein.

 In 1989 the Finnish artist M. A. Numminen released a black vinyl album, The Tractatus Suite, consisting of extracts from the Tractatus set to music, on the Forward! label (GN-95).
 The tracks were [T. 1] "The World is...", [T. 2] "In order to tell", [T. 4] "A thought is...", [T. 5] "A proposition is...", [T. 6] "The general form of a truth-function", and [T. 7] "Wovon man nicht sprechen kann".
 It was recorded at Finnvox Studios, Helsinki between February and June 1989.
 The "lyrics" were provided in German, English, Esperanto, French, Finnish and Swedish.
 The music was reissued as a CD in 2003, M. A. Numminen sings Wittgenstein.

-The Tractatus is featured as a predominate thematic basis for the visual novel Wonderful Everyday.